 In the workplace

-Asbestos-containing materials were used in a wide variety of commercial and industrial products.
-It was commonly used for insulation materials, automotive parts, expansion joints and construction materials.
-If there is a possibility that you might be exposed to asbestos at work, such as during renovating old buildings (pre-1990 construction), working on mobile equipment or plant (pre-2003 models) or working in a high risk occupation, you should always use the proper personal protective equipment, work practices and safe work procedures designed for work around asbestos.
+Many asbestos-containing materials still remain in place throughout Australia.
+Tradespeople such as painters, electricians and builders are still at risk of exposure to the asbestos.
+If there is a possibility that you might be exposed to asbestos at work, such as during the renovation of old buildings (pre-1990 construction), working on mobile equipment or plant (pre-2003 models) you should always eliminate or reduce your exposure by following the risk management process and using the hierarchy of control specific to working with asbestos.
 WorkSafe WA designates specific safe work practices that must be followed to control the risk of exposure to asbestos in the workplace.
-If you have concerns about exposure to asbestos in your workplace you should contact your work supervisor, health and safety representative, union representative or WorkSafe WA.

 In the home